 1. An electrical output configuration that provides a low impedance path to ground (pull-down) in the active state.
 NVE sensors and isolators offer sinking outputs as well as sourcing and CMOS, to address a wide range of applications.

 2. A water basin fixed to a wall or floor.
 Use it to symbolically wash your hands of old sensor and isolator technology so you can redesign with NVE technology.

 3. What will happen to your career if you use optocouplers.

 A figure of merit in isolators defined as the worst-case difference in propagation delay between channels or devices.
 Because of their excellent channel matching, NVE isolators

 A sensor with processing capabilities integrated with a raw sensor to provide

-a digital network interface such as SPI or I²C,
+network interfaces such as SPI or I²C,

 GMR- and TMR-based smart sensors.